ess/kapow/README.md

-# WTF is this?
+# Uh, what?
-Kapow! is a Bash library management tool.
+Kapow is a Bash library management tool.
 You might be asking yourself "WHY?"; I don't have an answer for you.

 # Installation
 Run the installer script: